Art Factory

 ※Closed from March 29 (Sat.) – mid July.

-【Closed】: Open daily during the exhibition period.
+Closed: Open daily during the exhibition period

-【Venue】:Multipurpose hall on the 4th floor of ART FACTORY Jonanjima (2-4-10 Jonanjima, Ota-ku, Tokyo)
+Venue: ART FACTORY Jonanjima 1F (2-4-10 Jonanjima, Ota-ku, Tokyo)

 *The number of buses is decreasing.
 Please check the bus schedule in advance.